-260 Data Mining 3 hours ON TBD
+260 Data Mining

 This course is an introductory course on data mining.
 Students will be introduced to basic concepts, methods, and techniques for data mining and will examine various applications of data mining.
 Throughout the course students will look at the field from a lens of statistics, machine learning, and information retrieval.
 Students will learn basic concepts such as visualization, data cleaning, clustering, classification, query, warehousing, association rules and practice using recent techniques for web mining.